 For all sorts of useful information about NYC as travel destination, check wikitravel.org.

 Need travel insurance?

 Still need travel insurance for your upcoming trip to NYC?
 Here’s why World Nomads is our favorite travel insurance for city trips.

 This article on eco-friendly things to do and places to stay in NYC was curated by Misty Foster of Green Suitcase Travel – a boutique online travel agency specialized in trips centered around responsible travel.

-Like our New York City eco-friendly hotels, tours and urban adventures for environmentally conscious, discerning city travelers?
-Share and spread the word!
+Like our New York City eco-friendly hotels, tours and urban adventures?
+Spread the word!